THUMNLab/AutoGL/docs/docfile/tutorial/t_homo_graph_classification_gin.rst

 - eps: `str` - whether to train parameter :math:`epsilon` in the GIN layer.

-- mlp_layers: `int` - number of MLP layers for classification after pooling.
+- mlp_layers: `int` - number of MLP layers in the GIN layer.

 - neighbor_pooling_type: `str` - pooling type in the  GIN layer.